Mell Kilpatrick: Disneyland

 Prior to Disneyland opening on July 17, 1955, Kilpatrick was sought by Walt Disney to photograph its construction.
 Being so far from Burbank, Disney had few personnel and structural resources, including a dark room.
 Kilpatrick offered both his dark room and services to Disney.
 Taking full opportunity of his press pass to the construction site, Kilpatrick photographed every phase of construction from the first leveling of dirt up through opening day, and beyond.
 Other photographers had documented the construction but only during short visits just prior to opening day.
 Delmar Watson visited the park a couple months prior to opening to take photos of the Sleeping Beauty Castle and other landmarks of the park.

 Mell's, son-inlaw Blaine Sissel, and his wife Katherine Kilpatrick also worked at the Disneyland Park.
 Renie Bardeau also took a few selected photos of Walt Disney inside the park.
 The far majority of existing photos of construction of the park are from Kilpatrick's work.

 Such work by Kilpatrick had been unseen for decades after his death until his granddaughter Carlene Thie, of Ape Pen Publishing, found surviving photos and negatives of his work, including early car crash scenes of Anaheim and Disneyland construction through opening day, and up until close to his death.
+Carlene Thie, is one of only seven who retain the rights to Disneyland images for the 1950s.
 Thie has published five books that present Kilpatrick's lost work titled, A Photographer's Life with Disneyland Under Construction, Disney Early Years Through the Eye of a Photographer, Disney Years Seen Through a Photographer's Lens, Disneyland the Beginning, and Homecoming Destination Disneyland, which was handed out to the press on the 50th anniversary of the park.